mvolkmann/blog/src/smalltalk/41-morphic.md

 1. Open the World menu and select "Debug ...
 Start drawing all again".

 TODO: What is the difference between these?

+## Annoynances

+Some of the methods in Morphic classes are inconsistently named.
+For example, the class `TextModelMorph` defines the methods `alwaysHideVerticalScrollbar` and `hideScrollBarsIndefinitely`.
+Note how the "b" is sometimes lowercase and sometimes uppercase.

 ## Todo App